RAG records of the 1960s

 So I may not have to die of silicosis"

 "Correction.... the Keele Kwintet on the 1963 RAG record was Dave Holdsworth (trumpet), George Ireland (alto sax), Dave Harding (piano), Ron Cole (drums), Alan Bailey (bass).
-Rhythm Unlimited, the name derived from 'Sounds Incorporated', featured Tony Hale (vocals and guitar), Dave Miller (guitar) Dave Harding, Andy Moss (drums) and Alan Bailey (bass)".
-Alan Bailey (1966)
+Rhythm Unlimited, the name derived from 'Sounds Incorporated', featured Tony Hale (vocals and guitar), Dave Miller (guitar) Dave Harding, Andy Moss (drums) and Alan Bailey (bass)."

-"I first heard "Stan Matthews" on a BBC radio programme (“Today”, possibly) before I went to Keele.
+"I first heard "Stan Matthews" on a BBC radio programme ("Today", possibly) before I went to Keele.
 From what I could piece together, I would guess the second singer with Dick Barton was Geoff Iliff, known in his final year for his performance of "Kelly the boy from Killearn" - a song of the 1798 Irish rising.
-I knew Dick because he married a girl in my year (Jane)" John Meager (1968)
+I knew Dick because he married a girl in my year (Jane)."

-Richard ("Dick") Barton (1964) visited Keele in early 2015 to present his yellowing copy of the Daily Express January 23rd 1964 to the archives - Keele Row is featured on Page 14, talking about the "Stan Matthews Song (photo left with permission, Daily Express).
+Richard ("Dick") Barton (1964) visited Keele in early 2015 to present his yellowing copy of the Daily Express 23 January 1964 to the archives - Keele Row is featured on Page 14, talking about the "Stan Matthews Song (photo right with permission, Daily Express).

 To quote the article: